Chidinma98/DOM-Manipulated-Hangman/ProjectWorksheet.md

 #### MVP

-•	Function that Iterates through all the Players, depending on whose turn it is.
-•	Button that allows the user to either solve the Puzzle or Simply guess	a letter.
-•	If they choose to Solve the puzzle.
-Solve the Puzzle Function Runs
-•	If they choose to guess a letter, Guess the letter Function Runs.
-•	Another Function that Tallies up the Points.
-If they guess incorrectly their Points Go Back to Zero.
-•	Once the word is Correct, the Game Resets and Another word is chosen from the Array
+Necessary Functions:
+1. Function that Assigns Turns to Players
+2. Solve the Puzzle function that checks whether the input matches the world in play.
+3. Choose a letter Function that Checks Whether the letter inputted matches any letters in the word in play.
+4. Function that keeps track of the Points and announces the Winner After Every Game
+5. Make sure Every-time the game runs, none of the words are repeated.
+6. Another Function that keeps track of the letters used.

+Necessary Arrays:
+1. Array for the words in play.
+2. Array that shows all the letters used.

+Necessary Classes
+1. Players

 #### PostMVP